luxuelei/git-exercise/README.md

 # Running git pull generally fetches data from the server you originally cloned from and automatically tries to merge it into the code youÎéÎ÷re currently working on
 $ git pull

+# Generally itÎéÎ÷s better to simply use the fetch and merge commands explicitly as the magic of git pull can often be confusing.

 # Push to remote
 $ git push <remote> <branch>